Bhaskers-Blu-Org2/Ignite2019-PrivateLinkHOL/README.md

 # Ignite2019-PrivateLinkHOL
 WRK3015 Private PaaS with Private Link and DNS integration

-Refer to Lab Overiew to get started
+Refer to Lab Overview to get started